jolewis-ddn/jira-status-reporter/README.md

 * releaseExcludeTypes: Status(es) to exclude from the Progress Report (type: array) [Note: this has the same result as using the `exclude` query parameter, but cannot be overridden by the end user.]
 * adminKey: Parameter to enable/display administrative functions
 * issueTypes: Optional list of specific issue types.
 (Default: Epic, Story, Task, Sub-task, Bug, Test)
+* unassignedUser: String to represent unassigned items.
+May be used in various reports (including remainingWorkReport).
+(Default: 'UNASSIGNED')

 ## Getting help
 1. All node scripts have a help page: `node script.js --help`